-In yesterday’s post I looked at the recently launched BMO Equal Weight REITs (ZRE), which invests in Canadian real estate investment trusts.
-The new ETF is going head-to-head with the iShares S&P/TSX Capped REIT (XRE), which until now had no competition in this space.
+The recently launched BMO Equal Weight REITs (ZRE), which invests in Canadian real estate investment trusts, will go head-to-head with the iShares S&P/TSX Capped REIT (XRE), which until now had no competition in this space.
 The big difference between the two funds is that ZRE is equal-weighted, while XRE uses traditional cap-weighting.
 So, which strategy is superior?

 There’s no question that cap-weighted indexes have a flaw: because they are heavily influenced by each stock’s current share price, they give greater weight to overvalued companies and less to undervalued ones.
 That makes them prone to bubbles: for example, when the price of Internet stocks rose to absurd heights in the 1990s, technology companies dominated the S&P 500, even though some of these had never actually made any money.
 Meanwhile, fundamentally sound but undervalued companies made up a smaller and smaller portion of the index.
 We all know what happened next.